johngage/berkeley2050/_build/01cover/cover.md

  Our goal is open data, open analysis, open discussion, open decision making.
 Democracy relies upon common facts and agreed-upon common analysis of those facts.

-##  If you don't like the analysis, then go out and make your own.
+##  If you don't like the analysis, then go out and make one of your own.

 *Berkeley Capital Infrastructure Investments*